httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 --- abstract

-This document describes how `http` URIs can be accessed using Transport Layer Security (TLS) in HTTP/2 to mitigate pervasive monitoring attacks.
+This document describes how `http` URIs can be accessed using Transport Layer Security (TLS) and HTTP/2 to mitigate pervasive monitoring attacks.

 --- note_Note_to_Readers